|1. Characteristics of the Foreign Exchange Market|

 (iv) FE dealers typically maintain a trading room equipped with telephones and telex machines.
 They ususally communicate directly with the trading rooms of banks in other centers.
 They go through a broker when dealing with other banks in the same center.
 They are exposed to FE risks.

-Major dealers: Deutsch Bank, Citi, Barclays, UBS (Switzerland), HSBC (HK/Shanghai → UK), JP Morgan, Royal Bank of Scotland, Credit Suisse, Morgan Stanley, Bank of America.
+Major dealers: Deutsche Bank, Citi, Barclays, UBS (Switzerland), HSBC (HK/Shanghai → UK), JP Morgan, Royal Bank of Scotland, Credit Suisse, Morgan Stanley, Bank of America.

 Salary = up to $2 million.

-These are brokers for retail customers, and work for a commission.
-There are 8 brokers in New York, and less than 100 in the U.S. They usually specialize in a few currencies, and earn commission = 1/10 of 1% - 1/8 of 1%.
+These are brokers for retail customers , and work for a commission.
+There are 8 brokers in New York, and more than 100 in the U.S. (e.g., TD Ameritrade, Forex.com) Leverage must be less than 50:1.
+They usually specialize in a few currencies, and earn commission = 1/10 of 1% - 1/8 of 1%.

 (i) Central banks participate (a) to facilitate Treasury's transactions, and (b) to prevent or effect a change in the value of their currency.